gergap/source-id/README.md

 What happens if the exact file version, which was used to built the executable is not under version control?
 The bad news is you don't have the correct source file.
 The good news is you can detect this.
-An additional option is to embeeded the file hash for each source file in an additional section which gets archived with the debug info.
+An additional option is to embedded the file hash for each source file in an additional section which gets archived with the debug info.
 When the fetch script fetches sources from a server we can compare this file hash with the embedded one and detect if the file is the